mrkchoi/airbnb_clone/README.md

 ```

 #### Bookings
-* A logged in user is able to view his or her bookings.
+* A logged in user is able to view his or her bookings
-* A logged in user is able to make valid bookings on listings and delete any booking he or she made.
+* A logged in user is able to make valid bookings on listings and delete any booking he or she made

 #### Technology Stack
 Aerbnb is a single-page web application with one backend route responsible for rendering HTML.
 User interactions in the front-end side trigger AJAX requests to the back-end, which is responsible for rendering database information in JSON format.